 For government and planners:

 The programme will provide a detailed picture of current capability and any region-specific gaps, and to address those gaps.
 In the short term, this will particularly focus on regional capacity to deliver freshwater farm plans.

 The Register allows identification of regional capacity gaps to inform growth and training plans.

 The searchable register will allow you to find qualified professionals that meet your specific needs.

 The programme seeks to understand current capability and any region-specific gaps, and to address those gaps.
 We’ll be co-developing new learning opportunities by leveraging the existing capability frameworks for freshwater farm plans and creating new training content together with iwi and key partners.

 Alongside the training programmes and resources, we are growing a directory of qualified professionals, so that farmers, growers and councils can find qualified freshwater management professionals and talent in their region.

-Engagement with the NZARM programme is free to all, with training providers charging individual course fees.
+Engagement with the NZARM capability programme is free to all members.